Molmed/fastq_demux/README.md

   --I2 tests/dual-index_Undetermined_S0_L001_I2_001.fastq.gz \
   --samplesheet tests/samplesheet.tsv
 ```

+### Barcode mismatches
+It is possible to allow mismatches when comparing the read barcode to the samplesheet barcodes with the `--mismatches`
+parameter.
+In case of dual indexes, the number of mismathces are tolerated for each index independently.
+Note that if a read barcode cannot be unambiguously matched to a samplesheet barcode, an exception will be thrown and
+the number of allowed mismatches must be decreased.

 ### Sample sheet
 The sample sheet should have two or three columns for single or dual index reads, respectively.
 The columns are